Multiple lattice instabilities and complex ground state in Cs$_2$AgBiBr$_6$: Introduction

-{Further, several MHPs were recently predicted to exhibit complex ground states with large unit cells \cite{zhao2020polymorphous}, although this prediction remains to be experimentally confirmed.} A number of studies investigated competing low-energy lattice instabilities, resulting from many shallow local minima in the potential energy surface \cite{yang2017spontaneous,marronnier2017structural,marronnier2018anharmonicity,zhao2020polymorphous}, and highlighted the coupling between these instabilities and the electronic states at the edges of the band gap \cite{miyata2017large,yang2017spontaneous,guzelturk2021visualization,zhao2017cu,zhao2020polymorphous,ha2021quasiparticle}.
-Strongly anharmonic phonons and surprising two-dimensional correlations of Br octahedra tilts were recently revealed in CsPbBr$_3$ \cite{lanigan2021two}, but it remains to be established whether these unusual dynamics also arise in Pb-free MHPs.
+Large amplitude atomic fluctuations in MHPs arise from soft and anharmonic potentials, which also result in very low thermal conductivities and large thermal expansion coefficients \cite{miyata2017lead,lee2017ultralow,katan2018entropy,gehrmann2019dynamic,bertolotti2017coherent,sakata1980neutron,simoncelli2019unified,haeger2020thermal}.
+For instance, Cs$_2$AgBiBr$_6$ is predicted to exhibit ultralow lattice thermal conductivity, which is of fundamental interest and also offers promise for thermoelectric applications \cite{lee2017ultralow,lanigan2021two,haque2018origin,klarbring2020anharmonicity}. {Further compounding the need for detailed structural studies, several MHPs were recently predicted to exhibit complex ground states with large unit cells \cite{zhao2020polymorphous}, although this prediction remains to be experimentally confirmed.} Strongly anharmonic phonons and surprising two-dimensional correlations of Br octahedra tilts were recently revealed in CsPbBr$_3$ \cite{lanigan2021two}, but it remains to be established whether these unusual dynamics also arise in Pb-free MHPs.
+Thus, understanding the atomic structure and dynamics of Cs$_2$AgBiBr$_6$ is critical to rationalize its attractive properties, and to provide insights in the atomic structure and dynamics of the broader MHP family.

-Here, we report a comprehensive investigation of the crystal structure and lattice dynamics in Cs$_2$AgBiBr$_6$ single-crystals using inelastic neutron scattering (INS) and diffuse scattering of both neutrons and x-rays.
+Here, we report the first momentum-resolved investigation of the crystal structure and phonons in Cs$_2$AgBiBr$_6$ single-crystals using inelastic neutron scattering (INS) and diffuse scattering of both neutrons and x-rays.
 Our experiments are complemented with first-principles simulations of anharmonic phonons and structural distortions, extended to large simulation scales with a surrogate neural-network potential derived from machine-learning.
 Our experiments and simulations both reveal a surprisingly complex ground state, and pervasive 2D correlated fluctuations of Br octahedra tilts.